CodesOfScappy/SlotMachine/README.md

-# Plot Price Calculator GUI
+# One-Armed Bandit GUI

-A Java Swing application to calculate the price of a plot of land including commission and value-added tax (VAT).
+A Java Swing application implementing a simple one-armed bandit game with a graphical user interface.

 ## Table of Contents